yy/dviz-course/w11-geo/W11Lab.md

 **TODO**: Can you change the stroke opacity of the circle?

-Beside circles, we can create many more shapes like [rectangle](http://www.w3schools.com/svg/svg_rect.asp):
+Besides circles, we can create many more shapes like [rectangle](http://www.w3schools.com/svg/svg_rect.asp):

 ```javascript
 <svg width="400" height="50">